-In principle, the above command also install SpyKING CIRCUS's dependencies, and CUDA support if nvcc command is found in your environment.
+In principle, the above command also install SpyKING CIRCUS's dependencies.
 Once the install is complete, you need to add the PATH where SpyKING CIRCUS has been installed into your local PATH, if not already the case.
 To do so, simply edit your \$HOME/.bashrc and add the following line: